tori25/OOP-Assignments-/src/README.md

 5. If the player enters a string: Please enter a valid integer.
 6. If the player enters 0, show: Goodbye, [player.name]!

- If the user choose 2!
+If the user choose 2! - Dots and Boxes Game

 1. Dots & Boxes!
    Hello!
 Welcome to Puzzle Game!
    What's your name?